Brazilian Armed Forces: Troop relocation

 Brazil has the need to patrol its 16,880 km of land borders.
 Since the 1990s Brazil has been relocating its forces in accordance to this national security requirement.

 Between 1992 and 2008, the 1st, 2nd and 16th Jungle Infantry Brigades, the 3rd Infantry Battalion, the 19th Logistics Battalion, and the 22nd Army Police Platoon were transferred by the Army from the states of Rio de Janeiro and Rio Grande do Sul to the Amazon region in accordance with the friendship policy with Argentina.
 After those redeployments the number of Army troops in that region rose to 25,000.
-Also relocated from the state of Rio de Janeiro were the 1st and 3rd Combat Cars Regiment, now stationed in the city of Santa Maria, in the state of Rio Grande do Sul.
+Also relocated from the state of Rio de Janeiro were the 1st and 3rd Tank Regiments, now stationed in the city of Santa Maria, in the state of Rio Grande do Sul.

 However, despite those efforts, the presence of the Armed Forces on the border regions of the Brazilian Amazon continues to be sparse and disperse, given the fact that the Army has just 28 border detachments in that area, a total of 1,600 soldiers, or 1 man for every 7 km of borders.
 More redeployments are expected since the states of Rio de Janeiro, Minas Gerais and Espírito Santo still concentrate over 49,000 soldiers.
 In May 2008, the Navy announced new plans to reposition its forces throughout Brazil.